 BizTalk 2006 FTP Adapter – The receive location… is shutting down.
 The error threshold was exceeded.

-I have a Receive Location that monitors a folder on FTP server and if there are files available it gets the files and sends them through email, an extremely simple process.
-When the process starts I receive correctly the files by email but when I go to BizTalk Administration Console the Receive Location is unexpectedly disabled.
+I have a Receive Location that monitors a folder on an FTP server, and if there are files available, it gets the files and sends them through email, an extremely simple process.
+When the process starts, I receive the files correctly by email, but when I go to the BizTalk Administration Console, the Receive Location is unexpectedly disabled.
 This occurs systematically after receiving the file from the FTP.

 The receive location “ErrorMonitor Location” with URL “ftp://IP:21// OUT/log_err_*” is shutting down.
 Details:”The error threshold was exceeded. “.